Big hairy armadillo: Fossil record

 The presence of a carapace containing osteoderms is one of the very distinctive features of armadillos, and is true for fossil taxa as well.
 These elements are evident frequently in the paleontological record due to their resilience.
 Three distinct areas are recognized in these hardened plates.
 The outer and inner parts are made of thin, compact bone, while the middle zone is thicker and contains tissues for hair follicles and sweat glands.
 The presence of red bone marrow is rare in members of Chaetophractus, but widespread in Dasypus novemcinctus osteoderms.
 These findings propose an early split of both subfamilies and maintain the hypothesis that the Euphractinae are more derived than the Dasypodinae.

 C. villosus earliest known fossils were found in the Pampean region, which suggests this is where the species originated.
 Fossil records then indicate the migration into Patagonia as the main dispersal route, which most likely occurred after the Pleistocenic glaciations.
 Using molecular dating, scientists estimated the first armadillos emerged around the Cretaceous/Tertiary boundary.
 This was followed by the divergence of anteaters and sloths in the Early Eocene era.

 Geographic distribution

-The C. villosus home range encompasses the Pampas and Patagonia as far south as Santa Cruz, Argentina and Magallanes, Chile.
-It is found in the Gran Chaco Province of Bolivia, Paraguay, and Argentina, and is starting to migrate south into the Tierra del Fuego province of Argentina, as well.
-It can be found in the Biobío province and south to Aisén Province, both in eastern Chile.
-Climate change, allegedly, and the opportunistic tendencies of this armadillo are allowing them to live in more areas.
-Unlike some other armadillos, the big hairy armadillo has not experienced drastic change in its territory.
-It has not migrated as far north as some other species.
+The C. villosus home range encompasses a contigous area spanning large swathes of Argentina, Bolivia and Paraguay.
+In Argentina its natural range extends beyond the Pampas as far south as Santa Cruz Province in southern Patagonia.
+It was introduced to Tierra del Fuego Island in 1982, spreading from a property northeast of Río Grande.
+The introduced individuals were originally from Buenos Aires Province and have adapted well despite Río Grande having a mean annual temperature 2 to 3 °C lower than Río Gallegos next to the southern limit of the natural distribution of C. villosus.